 Though the Finger Lakes region is the birthplace of American winemaking, for decades, the West Coast claimed to have the best wine regions in the US.
-You know what I have to say about that?
+Do you know what I have to say about that?
 Move over, California, because New York is producing critically acclaimed Rieslings and some of the best sparkling wines this side of the Atlantic.

 If you are under the impression that the Finger Lakes is a region for sweet-wine drinkers, let me clear that up right now.
-As a fan of bright and crisp Sauvignon Blancs, brut Champagnes, and dry, medium- to full-bodied reds, I found plenty of Finger Lakes wines that suit my tastes.
+As a fan of bright and crisp Sauvignon Blancs, brut sparkling wines, and dry, medium- to full-bodied reds, I found plenty of Finger Lakes wines that suit my tastes.
 If you are also a dry-wine drinker, here are five Finger Lakes wineries you are going to love.

 Domaine LeSeurre Winery

 Domaine LeSeurre is one of the Finger Lakes wineries where Europeans have brought their winemaking traditions stateside.
 At the helm are French couple Céline and Sébastien Leseurre — both of whom come from wine-making roots.

 Hailing from Champagne, where six generations of his family were grape growers and winemakers, Sébastien started his career in France’s sparkling wine region.
 A winemaker with a curiosity to learn other styles, Sébastien then worked on vintages in Bordeaux, Maury, Marlborough, and the Yarra Valley.

 In New Zealand, he met Céline, a sommelier who had grown up around her grandparents’ vineyard in southwest France.
 When the couple came to the Finger Lakes, they fell in love with the community and the terroir.